-The Secretariat will analyze and rank the applications using the criteria described below.
-To maintain an open and objective selection process, any potential advantage gained as a result of involvement in creating the CEPF ecosystem profile for the region will not be considered as part of the assessment.
+The Secretariat analyzes and ranks the applications using a set of evaluation criteria included in the request for proposals (see Annex 1).
+One or more external reviewers may also be invited to provide input.
+To maintain an open and objective selection process, any potential advantage gained as a result of involvement in creating the CEPF ecosystem profile for the hotspot is not considered as part of the assessment.

-The Secretariat will present the applications and its analysis to the CEPF Working Group, which will develop a recommendation for the CEPF Donor Council.
-The final selection will be approved by the Donor Council.
+The Secretariat presents the applications and its analysis to the CEPF Working Group, which then makes a recommendation to the CEPF Donor Council.
+The final selection is approved by the Donor Council.